Harper goes 0 for 2 against Yankees’ Tanaka

 The slugger is hitless in three at-bats and has walked three times overall.

+"I feel like I have six at-bats," Harper said.
+"Still got to get going and get my timing right.
+That's the biggest thing.
+I think I'm seeing it pretty well.
+Just got to get timing."

-Harper received a mixture of applause and boos from the crowd at a packed Steinbrenner Field when he was announced before a first-inning at-bat that ended on a grounder to first base.
+Harper received a mixture of applause and boos from the packed crowd at Steinbrenner Field when he was announced before a first-inning at-bat that ended with a grounder to first base.

 Sign Up and Save